trilliumyogacenter/trilliumyogacenter.github.io/_posts/bios/2015-07-01-Joya-Blondel-Teacher-Bio.markdown

 email: jennajoya@gmail.com
 phone: (315) 322-8542
 ---
-Welcome!
-I am a Minister of Walking Prayer, and I would like to offer my services as a spiritual counselor.
+Jenna Joya Blondel, Ph.D., Minister of Walking Prayer, Usui Reiki Master/Teacher, offers Reiki, Mindfulness Meditation, and Spiritual Counseling at Trillium.
+A former college professor in the US and the Middle East, she has been meditating since high school and has taught Mindfulness Meditation at the college level;
+she has been practicing Reiki since 2004; and was ordained as a Minister of Walking Prayer in 2015.

+Reiki is a simple, natural, technique for stress reduction and relaxation that also promotes healing and well-being.
+Reiki treats the whole person: body, emotions, mind, and spirit.

+Mindfulness meditation helps us develop our ability to be fully present in the moment.
+Mindfulness reduces stress and facilitates insight, understanding, and compassion.
+Joya teaches meditation in the tradition of Thich Nhat Hanh.

 Spiritual counseling provides mentoring in our uniquely individual process of spiritual growth, as well as support as we move through the many transitions of life.

-I take a multicultural approach, heart-centered, and Mother Earth honoring.
-Sessions include much listening, discerning, and praying in whatever way you choose.

-In addition to being a Minister of Walking Prayer, I am a mindfulness meditation teacher, Reiki master, and shamanic practitioner, as well as a retired Liberal Arts professor.
-All of these, and, of course, my life experiences, inform my work.

-Peace be with you!

-One-hour appointments Tuesdays between 4 pm and 7 pm.
-Other times may be available by appointment.
+Joya's approach is multicultural, heart-centered, and Mother Earth-honoring.
+All spiritual traditions are honored and welcome.

+Please contact Joya by phone or email for a free initial consultation.